 They freeze well.

-I cut them into squares, wrap them in plastic, and then aluminum foil.
+I cut them into squares, wrap them in plastic and place them in a Ziploc-style bag.
 Label and date them for easier handling afterward.
 Defrost at room temperature.

 There is a whole post devoted to Freezer Baking & Desserts.
 A simple guide to using your freezer for baked goods!